Currently, the Unity SDK offers native support for Android, iOS, Windows, macOS and Linux. The support is set to

-Sentry requires debug information files to symbolicate your crash logs.
+Sentry requires debug information files to symbolicate your crashes.
 The Unity SDK provides an automated upload functionality for those symbol files that rely on the sentry-cli.
-We've included the executables for Windows, macOS, and Linux inside the Unity SDK package.
+This is done transparently so you're not required to run

 The automated debug symbols upload is enabled by default but requires configuration.
-Go to Tools > Sentry > Editor to enter the Auth Token, Org Slug, and the Project Name.
+Go to Tools > Sentry > Editor to enter the Auth Token, Organization Slug, and the Project Name.
 Note that the Unity SDK creates a file at

 Assets/Plugins/Sentry/SentryCliOptions.asset to store the configuration, that should not be made publicly available.

-For Sentry to symbolicate your crash logs and with
+For Sentry to symbolicate your crash logs we need two types of files:

 BCSymbolMapfiles that are created during the archiving process